dallinb/yandiff/branches/release-0.6_scouser/README.txt

 Description
 ===========

-xndiff allows a network administrator or other interested party to easily monitor one or more networks for changes in port states and running services.
-It achieves this by comparing the results of two nmap scans, one designated the "baseline", the other "observation".
+Xndiff is a command line utility (written in Perl) that allows users to monitor networks for changes in port states and running services.
+It does this by comparing the XML output of two nmap scans, one designated the "baseline", the other the "observation".
+Alternatively a third XML file can be created containing the differences.

-Both baseline and observation are stored in files generated via nmap’s -oX switch for XML output.

 Xndiff is loosely based on ndiff written by James Levine, except where ndiff used nmap’s "grepable" output, xndiff reads XML output using Nmap::Parser.